X

 Link

-Vibrational frequencies are calculated by either using an analytic Hessian (if available; see Table 9.2) or, numerical finite difference of the gradient.
+Vibrational frequencies are calculated by either using an analytic Hessian (if available) or else by numerical finite difference of the gradient or, as a last resort, via double finite-difference of single-point energies.
+(See Table 9.2 for the availability of analytic gradients and Hessians.
+The finite-difference step size is controlled by FDIFF_STEPSIZE.)
 The default setting in Q-Chem is to use the highest analytical derivative order available for the requested theoretical method.
 The performance of various ab initio theories in determining vibrational frequencies has been well documented.
-905 Murray C. W. et al.
+930 Murray C. W. et al.

 Chem.
 Phys.
 Lett.